-As a survivor, researcher, and future doctor (I will be attending medical school at the Icahn School of Medicine at Mount Sinai starting in 2020), I see the impact of these dollars every day.
+As a survivor, researcher, and future doctor, I see the impact of these dollars every day.
 Our kids, including me, deserve more than surviving.
 We deserve to thrive.
 Thank you for considering supporting lives like mine.

 Donations given to Brooke's Young Adult Survivorship Fund go directly to the St. Baldrick's Foundation to fund lifesaving childhood cancer research around the world.
 The Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.